YouShineTech/emotion-recognition-pwa/docs/ARCHITECTURE.md

 This document defines the low-level architecture for the emotion recognition PWA system.
 It assumes the reader has access to the requirements specification and high-level design documents that establish the problem domain and solution approach.

-The architecture addresses a fundamental question: **How do we decompose a real-time emotion recognition system into independent, parallel-developable modules while ensuring they work together seamlessly?**
+The architecture addresses a fundamental challenge: **Real-time emotion recognition systems require decomposition into independent, parallel-developable modules that work together seamlessly to achieve sub-500ms latency with 1000+ concurrent users.**

 ## Module Requirements